You need two things out of the content that lives on your website.

 From the view of algorithms, the more breadth and depth you offer related to a given topic, the more authority that search engine, like Google, believes you have related to that topic.

-This results in increased rankings and prioritized indexation of your content within that content pillar.
+This results in increased rankings and prioritized indexation of your content within that content cluster.

-A pillar page is a page that acts as the central hub for all of the other posts to connect to.
+A pillar page or a piece of pillar content is a page that acts as the central hub for all of the other related posts to connect to.

 In Ecommerce, these are your category pages that link out to all the products that belong to that category.

-For SaaS companies, this can be the template overview page that links out to the 20 templates that relate to your industry/product.
+For SaaS companies, this can be the template overview page that links to the 20 templates related to your industry/product.

 In content marketing, this is often that high-level guide or list that links out to more specific pieces of content that go in-depth on each point, solution, or valuable section offered in the pillar piece.